A look at Class 1A IHSA softball’s final four

-Here, with information compiled by the IHSA and The Times Sports staff, is a look at the four teams competing this weekend in the Class 1A Softball State Finals and how they earned their trips to Peoria’s Louisville Slugger Sports Complex:
+Here, with information compiled by the IHSA and Shaw Media staff, is a look at the four teams competing this weekend in the Class 1A Softball State Finals, and how they earned their trips to Peoria’s Louisville Slugger Sports Complex:

+In a few sentences: The Cardinals four losses were by a combined 13 runs.
+Forreston’s past three wins – all walk-offs – have come by one run, including coming from down 4-0 after four innings in the supersectional to stun Biggsville West Central.
+The program won a regional title in 2019 and a sectional championship in 2010.

 NEWARK NORSEMEN